Water Paper Stone :: A Walk-Through Book

 September 5 through December 6, 2014

-Water Paper Stone: A Walk-Through Book by Judy O'Shea opens at San Francisco Center for the Book on September 5.
-The installation celebrates the experiences Judy writes about in her memoir Water Paper Stone.
-Art from 18 of the French and American artists who participated in the artist-in-residence Judy and her husband hosted in Plaisance, France are featured:
+Water Paper Stone: A Walk-Through Book by Judy O'Shea celebrated the experiences Judy wrote about in her memoir Water Paper Stone.
+Art from 18 of the French and American artists who participated in the artist-in-residence Judy and her husband hosted in Plaisance, France were featured:

 Judy O'Shea :: Chantal Armagnac :: Carole Beadle :: Richard Berger :: Kay Bradner :: Bernard Cauhape :: Catherine Choron-Baix :: Michel Cubilie :: Sylvie Gravellard :: Mariana Goodheart :: Francois Grand-Clement :: Charles Hobson :: Michel Julliard :: Carolyn Miller :: Mike O'Shea :: Dan Pillers :: Jean-Michel Pret :: Inge Roberts :: Alice Wingwall